davestewart/davestewart-content/content/products/workflowy-multiflow/index.md

 - Bullets
 - Internal links to other WorkFlowy pages
-- The breadcrumbs' page title
+- The last breadcrumb item (the page title)

 The first time you open a new column, it will reload the current column and the new column into frames: